ypinhsuan/tp/docs/DeveloperGuide.md

 * DisplayStatisticsCommand#execute(): Do validity check and returns a specific student's statistics if all validations passed.

-The following class diagram shows the relationship between classes within the `Logic` component during the execution of a `StatisticsCommand`:
+The following class diagram shows the relationship between classes during the execution of a `StatisticsCommand`:

 ![StatisticsClassDiagram](images/StatisticsClassDiagram.png)